 Distancing myself wasn’t an option in this case because the person had such a negative affect on me, so I knew the best course of action was to cut them off.

-Despite this, I didn’t want there to be any resentful feelings and it didn’t feel appropriate to just “ghost” this person either.
+Despite this, I didn’t want there to be any resentful feelings and it didn’t feel appropriate to just “ghost” this person either (for the reasons I mentioned earlier).
 So I made the decision to consciously cut all ties and I informed the person of this decision.

 In my case I sent this person a message telling them my reasons for doing so and they accepted and respected my choice.